Chartered public finance accountants ensure the effective operation of accounting and financial activities in public sector organisations

 After qualification, part-time careers and job sharing are also possible.

 - The role is mainly office based, but some travel to meetings will be necessary.

 - Although the work is not generally pressured, specific periods, such as financial year ends, can be stressful.
 In addition, taking responsibility for the successful management of key financial resources can be demanding.

-- Self-employment is sometimes possible for professionals with a good level of experience.
+- Self-employment is sometimes possible for professionals with experience.

 - Jobs exist in most areas throughout the country, particularly in cities and larger towns.

 - The role provides the satisfaction of working to support often vital not-for-profit and public sector services.

 - Absence from home at night is occasionally needed, but overseas travel is uncommon.